 The procurement, deployment and operation costs of the first Greek float launched in 2010/2011 were covered by HCMR internal funds.
-Last year, Greece established national funding to the Greek Argo programme through the General Secretariat of Research and Technology (GSRT), Ministry of Education, Lifelong Learning and Religious Affairs (funding agency).
-A major achievement is that Greece participates to the future European infrastructure E-A ERIC as a full member.
+During 2012, Greece established national funding to the Greek Argo programme through the General Secretariat of Research and Technology (GSRT), Ministry of Education, Lifelong Learning and Religious Affairs (funding agency).
+A major achievement is that Greece participates to the European infrastructure E-A ERIC as a full member.
 A tender regarding the procurement of 25 new floats during the next 3 years period has been accomplished.
-During March 2014 the first 5 floats will be delivered.
+During 2014 the first 13 floats have been delivered from which 4 (3 standard CTD and 1 with Dissolved Oxygen sensor) have been deployed and operate in Aegean and Ionian Seas.

-2.2 On the future funding and organization for Greek Argo - links with Euro Argo PP
+2.2 On the future funding and organization for Greek Argo - links with Euro Argo

-As part of the Euro-Argo preparatory phase, HCMR has undertaken all necessary efforts and managed to establish long term national funding for the E-A ERIC infrastructure and to meet the standards of a full member.
+As part of the Euro-Argo, HCMR has undertaken all necessary efforts and managed to establish long term national funding for the E-A ERIC infrastructure and to meet the standards of a full member.

 Greece has deployment capabilities for the Aegean, the Ionian Sea and the central Levantine basin.
-Float deployment in 2014 will be performed according to the plans of the Greek-Argo research infrastructure and one EU project (IONIO).
-The main goal within 2014 is to initiate the development of the Greek-Argo infrastructure array in accordance with MEDARGO and the EuroArgo infrastructure.
-It is planned to start deployments in spring 2014 and deploy 6 floats in total (5 from Greek Argo national funding and 1 from IONIO project) in the Ionian (2 floats), in the Aegean Sea (3 floats) and South of Crete (1 float).
+Float deployment in 2015 will be performed according to the plans of the Greek-Argo research infrastructure.
+The main goal within 2015 is to initiate the development of the Greek-Argo infrastructure array in accordance with MEDARGO and the EuroArgo infrastructure.
+It is planned to start deployments in spring 2015 and deploy 4 floats in total, in the Ionian (1 float), in the Aegean Sea (1 float), in Western Levantine (1 float) and South of Crete (1 float).